andrewdang/Q-and-A-Board/README.md

 # Question & Answers Board

 An app for asking and answering questions.
+View it on [Heroku](https://warm-forest-3550.herokuapp.com/)

 ## Prerequisites